GerHobbelt/owemdjee/README.md

 > As you can see from the list below, I went on a shopping spree, having fun with all the latest, including some *possibly insane* stuff that's only really useful for particular edge cases -- which we *hope to avoid ourselves, for a while at least*.
 Anyway, I'ld say we've got the motherlode here.
 Simple fun for those days when your brain-flag is at half-mast.
 Enjoy.

 - **BBHash** [📁](./BBHash) [🌐](https://github.com/GerHobbelt/BBHash) -- Bloom-filter based minimal perfect hash function library.
+  - **left-for-dead**; reason: has some GCC + Linux specific coding constructs; code isn't clean, which doesn't make my porting effort 'trustworthy'.
+Overall, if this is the alternative, we'll stick with `gperf`.

 - **BCF-cuckoo-index** [📁](./BCF-cuckoo-index) [🌐](https://github.com/GerHobbelt/BCF) -- Better Choice Cuckoo Filter (BCF) is an efficient approximate set representation data structure.
 Different from the standard Cuckoo Filter (CF), BCF leverages the principle of the power of two choices to select the better candidate bucket during insertion.
 BCF reduces the average number of relocations of the state-of-the-art CF by 35%.
+  - **left-for-dead**; reason: has some GCC + Linux specific coding constructs: intrinsics + Linux-only API calls, which increase the cost of porting.

 - **circlehash** [📁](./circlehash) [🌐](https://github.com/GerHobbelt/circlehash) -- a family of non-cryptographic hash functions that pass every test in SMHasher.
 - **cmph-hasher** [📁](./cmph-hasher) [🌐](https://github.com/GerHobbelt/cmph) -- C Minimal Perfect Hashing Library for both small and (very) large hash sets.
 - **CRoaring** [📁](./CRoaring) [🌐](https://github.com/GerHobbelt/CRoaring) -- portable Roaring bitmaps in C (and C++).
 Bitsets, also called bitmaps, are commonly used as fast data structures.
 Unfortunately, they can use too much memory.
 To compensate, we often use compressed bitmaps.
 Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
 They are used by several major systems such as Apache Lucene and derivative systems such as Solr and Elasticsearch, etc..
 The CRoaring library is used in several systems such as Apache Doris.